prxyzksh/prxyzksh/README.md

 1. Send a description of the task or project and what you would like to have as deliverable(s).
 Be as precise as you can so that I can make an assessment on whether the task/project falls within the above scope.
 It is okay if you are not sure about technical aspects or what can be done, but you need to know precisely what it is you want.
 Send your description to `xrzfyvqk_k1jw at pm dot me`.

 2. You will get a reply within 48 hours.
-Depending on the description you send, I may ask a few questions relating to the project (e.g. if something important is missing or some deliverable needs clarification (basically to avoid the <a class="external reference" href="https://en.wikipedia.org/wiki/XY_problem">XY problem</a>).
+Depending on the description you send, I may ask a few questions relating to the project (e.g. if something important is missing or some deliverable needs clarification, basically to avoid the <a class="external reference" href="https://en.wikipedia.org/wiki/XY_problem">XY problem</a>).

 3. If the task/project is accepted, a fixed price (P) and an estimated time (T) required for project completion will be communicated to you.
 These depend on how large and complex the project is.
 P and T are negotiable to some extent (i.e. you can send a counter-proposal at this point).